Last Updated: Dec 28, 2021

 Cost can include monetary assets, but also personnel and time.
 The migration to IPv6 will take all 3, but more so of personnel and time.
 A large amount of planning will be needed to get through the project as quickly as possible, and have everything working at the end.
 With planning come the people to perform that function.
 Any monetary cost may include new equipment (routers, switches) or servers, and should be considered.
 However, we will focus on the other 2 costs as they will likely be significantly larger.

 Having the correct personnel on the project can help reduce cost.
-These personnel will need to be efficient at their tasks, communicate well, and have a variety of experience and points of view (not so much into other departments besides IT yet, but good to have nonetheless).
-The faster a plan can be written and proposed, the fewer hours and people it takes, reducing cost.
-Within this plan, it is also recommended to combine projects.
-Once the migration over to IPv6 begins, it can be combined with other projects running such as PC replacement.
+These personnel will need to be efficient at their tasks, communicate well, and have a variety of experience and points of view (not so much into other departments besides IT yet, but good to identify these stakeholders as early as possible).
+The faster an initial plan can be written and proposed, the fewer hours and people it takes, reducing cost.
+WIth the initial plan, it is important to balance thoroughness with “topic fatigue” – if stakeholders are brought in too early, there can be lots of push back before the project even gets off the ground and delays will mount.
+Suddenly no one wants to work on a project that has turned into a slog.
+Within this plan, have an ear out for other projects that would be candidates to go alongside with.
+Once the migration over to IPv6 begins, it can be combined with other projects such as PC replacement, application upgrade deployment or datacenter updates.
 This will perform two tasks at once, removing the need to revisit a project already completed, saving cost.
 Many of these ideas are already in use in many businesses to save cost through the same or similar means.
 You can also consult project managers or other organization resources for more ideas.

 When dealing with the concern of cost, remember it includes more than money.
-It is any resource that will be used from the organization.
-Time and personnel are costs that should always be seriously considered.
-Consulting other business leaders on conserving cost is a good step, along with having good team members working on the project, and even soliciting ideas can help.
-At the very least, always try to never come in over cost.
+It is any resource that will be used by the organization.
+Time and personnel are costs that should always be seriously considered and factored in.
+Consulting other business leaders on conserving cost is a good step, along with having good team members working on the project, and soliciting ideas can help.
+At the very least, always try to never come in over cost and be realistic in how funds will be allocated for a given timeframe.

-One aspect of IPv6 deployment that cost may not overtly address is going to be on the software side.
+One aspect of IPv6 deployment that cost may not overtly address is going to be on the software side for applications that you either build/manage internally or buy commercially.
 It could be little things like:

 - The perpetual license for the software you bought 5 years ago and let maintenance expire – will it support IPv6 even if you update it?
 Or do you need to keep an IPv4 only network island for legacy applications like this?

 - Monitoring is typically “per endpoint or application” – but some monitoring systems may see the addition of IPv6 as “another endpoint” and not an extension of a current object.
-So depending on your monitoring platform – deploying IPv6 could mean getting bumped up into another pricing tier.
+So depending on your monitoring platform – deploying IPv6 could mean getting bumped up into a higher pricing tier.

 Concern 3 – Complexity

-Migrating to IPv6 will be very complex.
+Migrating to IPv6 will be complex.
 It will involve all departments of the organization, or at least all of them that use computers, and every piece of equipment connected to the network at any time.
-Then consider that the migration will be made over time, and that everyone needs to be on the same page working together for the best outcome and smoothest transition.
+While IT has traditionally been the focus, it is important to remember that IoT has expanded the role of the network and devices across the organization.
+Some of those elements that you may not have considered in your plan might have changed.
+For example, ten years ago Building Management Systems (BMS) with robust APIs were few and far between, but today, BMS vendors provide all sorts of integration and networking options.
+This needs to be reflected in your migration strategy especially since it will need to be done in phases over time.
+Keeping everyone on the same page working together for the best outcome and smoothest transition.
 Now the complexity can be seen a little better.
 There are other factors such as compatibility with IPv6 and clearing out IPv4, but those are discussed later.

-One of the primary ways to start with the plan creation is just doing an audit of your environment.
+One of the primary ways to start with plan creation is just doing an audit of your environment.
 This may require inventory lists, network scanning tools or possibly just concatenating all the distributed spreadsheets and systems with the information you need.
 Once you have a basic overview – then you can drill down into one environment for a more detailed inspection.
-When deploying IPv6, doing everything at once isn’t very likely – you will probably want to pick a few pilot projects first that will allow you to test out your IPv6 limits in a non threatening environment (say a staging environment of an enterprise application).
+When deploying IPv6, doing everything at once isn’t very likely – you will probably want to pick a few pilot projects first that will allow you to test out your IPv6 limits in a non-threatening environment (say a staging environment of an enterprise application).
 This way you can refine your processes as you go based on the realities of your environment.
+As mentioned previously – your IPv6 Committee or Task Force will make this stage SO MUCH EASIER than going it alone.

 Concern 4 – Dealing with Legacy System Issues

 The best way to deal with legacy systems is analyzing them for compatibility.
 Knowing that this can take up significant resources given the volume of equipment, IPAM can help, but it can’t do everything.
 You will need to get on the server(s) and perform a capability audit.
 By scanning and detailing the network, it can help determine compatibility for devices connected to the network, and provide a report.
-This is highly recommended not only for this function, but to assist in keeping addressing correct during migration.
+This is highly recommended not only for this function, but to assist in keeping addresses correct during deployment.
 More importantly, it will help you get an idea of compatibility on the hardware level as well as the application level.
-With some basic scanning and OS level auditing, you should have a decent start to ensure that IPv6 won’t bring any infrastructure challenges.
-Applications can be another story though, so don’t get to excited.
+With some basic scanning and OS level auditing, you should have a decent start to ensure that IPv6 won’t bring any infrastructure challenges that you haven’t already anticipated.
+Applications can be another story though, so don’t get too excited.

-Network audits may sound like a simple solution, and to a point it is.
-However, it is inevitable that an important piece of equipment will not be compatible.
-At that time, the deployment plan for IPv6 expands to include all of these devices, which must be planned for migration themselves and implemented on a parallel schedule to the entire migration.
+Network audits may sound like a simple solution, but that only works to a point.
+It is likely that in your research, an important piece of equipment will be found to be incompatible with IPv6.
+At that time, the deployment plan for IPv6 expanded to include all of these devices, which must be planned for migration themselves and implemented on a parallel schedule to the entire migration.
 The sooner the compatibility of all devices can be determined the better, as it will allow for a timeline to be determined, and a better view of the scope for the entire IPv6 deployment.

 Concern 5 – Cleaning Current IPv4 Inventory

 The final concern is getting a handle on your existing IPv4 inventory.
-For many network administrators, this will involve getting new equipment, implementing it, hanging onto the old equipment temporarily for backup purposes, then getting rid of it.
+For many network administrators, this will involve getting new equipment to address any IPv6 compatibility issues, deploying it, then hanging onto the old equipment “just in casies”.
 But it is more than just equipment.
-Inventory in this case should also include services such as DNS and DHCP, both of which change or are removed with IPv6.
+Inventory in this case should also include services such as DNS and DHCP, both of which are impacted by IPv6.
 This is also the final step of IPv6 migration where IPv4 is removed from the network, so while it should still be a concern, there is a decent amount of time before this happens.
-The best part is still going to be the addition of IPv6 functionalites (IPv6 reverse zones, AAAA records, etc.).
+The key part is still going to be the addition of IPv6 functionality (IPv6 reverse zones, AAAA records, DHCPv6, etc.).

 However, at a certain point, you need to make some deployment decisions based on your plans.
 If you are going to run both IPv4 and IPv6, you will probably have an easier time to ensure that the network works as intended since most systems are intelligent enough to use whatever stack is available.
 The challenge can be when you turn off IPv4 – the “incompatible” network elements will be obvious (for better or worse).
-As part of any deployment plan testing is going to be key and will go a long way to ensuring that your dual stack deployment will go smoothly now, and also in the future , but now can only prepare for so long before there is no more to do, and the only step left is to remove IPv4 inventory from your network.
-At that time, double check backups and all the reports to ensure it is correct, then press the button so to speak.
-Once IPv4 is removed from the network, there is no time limit on actually removing the physical inventory.
-Without the capability to communicate with v4, the devices will simply not function and do not pose a threat to the network connectivity or as a security risk.
+As part of any deployment plan, testing is going to be key and will go a long way to ensuring that your dual stack deployment will go smoothly now, and in the future.
+Alas, sometimes now is all you have – so understanding how IPv4 is deployed and the impact of removing/disabling the protocol is key.
+As you can guess – part of your game plan at this stage should also include robust configuration management automation.
+This approach will help ensure that any interesting scenarios (production is now unreachable!) can be forecasted and (worst case) rolled back seamlessly.

 These are only what are considered to be the top 5 concerns with IPv6 migration, specific only to network administrators.
 There are many other challenges and concerns within this project as well.
 But with each of those, and the 5 seen here, there are some basic strategies that can minimize the impact of them.

 Regardless of the approach, the entire migration will take time, resources, and planning.
 There will be meeting after meeting, and a huge amount of information gathered and utilized.
-By working together in your organization, you can make these top 5 concerns, and all the others not mentioned here have less impact on the project, and have a higher chance of a successful migration.
+By working together in your organization, you can make these top 5 concerns, and all the others not mentioned here, have less impact on the project, and have a higher chance of a successful deployment.